 Those concerned about the time commitment required to shop around should estimate that it takes about 10 minutes per lender to check rates.

 What is the point of Rankings?

 Suppose SoFi and Citizens both offer the same interest rate for your consolidation.
-Part of the reason SoFi is ranked number one is because of their favorable cosigner release terms and because of their career development opportunities for borrowers who lose jobs.
-This gives them the edge in our rankings, so if the interest rates are close, it is a good tie breaker.
+Part of the reason SoFi is ranked number one is because of its favorable cosigner release terms and because of its career development opportunities for borrowers who lose jobs.
+This gives them the edge in our rankings, so if the interest rates are close, it is a good tie-breaker.

 Finding the best student loan company is all about doing a little bit of extra legwork.